Claire Wineland: Death

 On August 26, 2018, Wineland underwent a double lung transplant.
-Shortly after the surgery, Wineland suffered a stroke due to a blood clot which "cut off blood flow to the right side of her brain."
+Shortly after the surgery, Wineland suffered an ischemic stroke due to a blood clot which "cut off blood flow to the right side of her brain."
 She died on September 2, 2018, at UC San Diego Thornton Pavilion.

 Legacy

 In 2016, Wineland was listed as one of Seventeen magazine's 17 Power Teens.
 She was a Fox Teen Choice Award honoree in 2015 and received the Gloria Barron Prize for Young Heroes and Los Angeles Business Journal's Small Nonprofit of the Year Award in 2014.
+In 2025, Claire's mother, Melissa Yeager, who has carried on as the executive director of the Claire's Place Foundation since Claire's passing, won the Los Angeles Business Journal's Nonprofit Executive of the Year award.

 The 2019 film Five Feet Apart was inspired by and dedicated to Wineland, who served as a consultant on the film.

-"Claire" Documentary
+Documentary

 YouTube Originals released "Claire," a documentary about Wineland, which was directed and produced by Academy Award winner Nicholas Reed (“The Lady in Number 6”) and Ryan Azevedo ("Unpinned") and produced by Paul Foley (“Unpinned”).
 It was released on the first anniversary of Wineland's death.
+The documentary also features clips from an uncompleted vlog Wineland had filmed to document her lung transplant experience and intended recovery.